Understanding Alumni Communities Through Social Network Analysis

 Working with these metrics brings more accuracy to the analysis and allows for a more strategic management of alumni communities.
-One the one hand, network density can for instance serve as a benchmark to determine if activities to strengthen the network bear fruit.
-If one analyzes the same network after some months or years and finds greater density, this is a strong indicator of successful alumni activation.
-On the other hand, in/out-degree allows to zoom in on individuals who hold special roles in the network based on the connections they have.
+For instance, network density can serve as a benchmark to determine if activities to strengthen the network bear fruit.
+If after some months or years a network features greater density, this is a strong indicator of successful alumni activation.
+In/out-degree allows to zoom in on individuals who hold special roles in the network based on the connections they have.

 Influencers and networkers both are key individuals to include when thinking about network interventions because those few can help reaching many others in the network.

 To use of Social Network Analysis as a strategic tool, it helps to complement it with contextual information about the community.
 This data can be collected via the same survey and refer to, for example, the importance of the network for the alumni, what alumni want to contribute to the community, preferred event formats, or thematic issues high in demand.
 Knowing these contextual factors enables community managers to better address and involve alumni and to align future program offers, events and activities to the wishes of passive target groups.